DreamingInBinary/Swiftjective-C/_posts/2018-11-03-supporting-external-displays.md

 }
 ```

-> If your app uses storyboards, the above is done for you.
-This is one reason why Xcode templates its app delegate objects with a `UIWindow` property.
+{% include prettyBlockquote.html text="If your app uses storyboards, the above is done for you.
+This is one reason why Xcode templates its app delegate objects with a `UIWindow` property." %}

 With that, we end up with a hierarchy that is stacked up like so, from bottom to top: